ysiad2001/DD2360HT23/hw_3/hw_3.md

 For a vector length of N, there will be ``N/NUM_THREAD`` floating operations performed in each vector add kernel.

-There do not seem to be any global memory read, as there is not even global variable used in this program.
+For every kernel, there will be ``2*N/NUM_THREAD`` memory read from the host.
+To be more exact, the data are copied from the host to the device, and being read at the device.

-For a vector length of 1024, there is 1 block with 256 threads used.
+In my implementation, for a vector length of 1024, there is 1 block with 1024 threads used.
 These can be configured by changing the macro.

 After profiling the program with Nvidia Nsight by inputting
 ```